rexengineering/metaflow/examples/full-functionality/heterogeneous-workflows/README.md

 # In another shell, watch the logs of the `secret-sauce` so that you can be convinced
 # that both WF's use it:
-kubectl -ndefault logs -f $(kubectl get po -ndefault | grep secret-sauce | cut -d ' ' -f1) -c secret-sauce
+kubectl -ndefault logs -f $(kubectl get po -ndefault | grep my-secret-sauce | cut -d ' ' -f1) -c my-secret-sauce

 # Run both WF's:
 python -m flowctl run h-pants '{}'